peizhaoli05/peizhaoli05.github.io/_pages/about.md

 Footprints
 ------

-2020.03 &nbsp; Peizhao is joining Adobe Research this summer.
+2020.03 &nbsp; Peizhao is joining Adobe Research as Machine Learning Intern this summer.

 2020.02 &nbsp; One paper on Fair Clustering accepted by CVPR 2020.